29, Jul, 2014 @ 6:00pm

 - Boarding fees: $15 per day after the first day of intake

-2nd and 3rd reclaim fees are on the animal’s owner and not the animal.
-For example, if an owner reclaims their dog and then their cat is impounded the reclaim fee for the cat would be the 2nd reclaim fee assuming the animal has not been previously impounded.
+Second and third reclaim fees are on the animal’s owner and not the animal.
+For example, if an owner reclaims their dog and then their cat is impounded the reclaim fee for the cat would be the second reclaim fee assuming the animal has not been previously impounded.

 All owners must provide positive Identification to reclaim an animal from this facility.
 Positive identification is state or federal government issued ID.
 This includes state issued driver’s license, state identification card, a passport or military ID.
 There is no exception to the identification requirement.
 All IDs will be photo copied and attached to the reclaim paperwork.

 - Create a flyer with your pet’s photo, a brief description and your phone number.
 Distribute the flyers and post them on telephone poles in the area where you lost your pet.
 If you can afford it, you might consider offering a reward.